sous-chefs/powershell/README.md

 ### `powershell_module`

-Installs or uninstalls a powershell module
+Installs or uninstalls a Powershell module

 #### Actions